 Annual allowance (AA)

 This limit is expressed as a capital value.
-For the 2014/15 tax year the limit is £40,000.
+Since the 2014/15 tax year the allowance has been £40,000 a year.
 It’s the capital amount by which your pension benefits have grown during what’s called a pension input period (PIP).
 For USS the PIP is 1 April to 31 March each year.

 To work out the AA for yourself, for any given year, first you’ll need to work out the value of your pension on the 1 April of that year.
 Next you’ll need to increase that value by the equivalent rise in the Consumer Price Index (CPI) for the previous year.
 The next step is to work out the value of your pension on the following 31 March and work out the difference between the two.
 Multiply this figure by 19 and add to this the gross amount of any contributions you’ve paid into the USS Money Purchase AVC.
 The figure that you’re left with is what’s called your annual allowance accrual for that particular tax year.